CiscoDevNet/terraform-provider-fmc/docs/resources/device_deploy.md

 page_title: "fmc_device_deploy Resource - terraform-provider-fmc"
 subcategory: "Deployment"
 description: |-
-  This resource can manage a Device Deploy.
+  This resource is used to trigger deployment to all deployable devices on each terraform apply.
 ---

 # fmc_device_deploy (Resource)

-This resource can manage a Device Deploy.
+This resource is used to trigger deployment to all deployable devices on each `terraform apply`.

 ## Example Usage